 The chief marketing director apologized for not checking the graphic designer’s work, a reason so powerless and reprehensible that SuperGurl would have been exceptional off imagining its site was hacked or something.
 To aggravate matters, the general population who commented on the statement of regret, whether they welcomed it or upbraided it, every single got variety of same canned, generic answer.

 Experience: According to few people “Rape Me Now” is a publicity stunt.
-But if you’re an e-commerce website whose main goal is seemingly to make online sales to female customers, insulting them in a shocking way is probably not the good social media strategy.
+But if you’re an e-commerce website whose main goal is seemingly to make online sales to female customers, insulting them in a shocking way is probably a failing social media strategy.

 3#Seattle Seahawks #MLK Day Tweet